Holly-Jones/Information_Retrieval/Chapter3.md

 <p>That's why <strong>age is  a better metric to use</strong>.
 Under the age metric, the page has age 0 until it is changed,
 and then its age grows until the page is crawled again. <strong>We can calculated the expected age of a page as well.
 Studies have shown that, on average, web page updates follow the Poisson distribution, meaning that the time until the next update is governed by an exponential distribution. </strong> </p>

+<p><strong>Notice that the second derivative of the Age function is always positive.
+That
+is, the graph is not only increasing, but its rate of increase is always increasing.
+This positive second derivative means that the older a page gets, the more it costs you to not crawl it.
+Optimizing this metric will never result in the conclusion that optimizing for freshness does, where sometimes it is economical to not crawl a page at all.</strong></p>